inlets/inlets.dev/blog/_posts/2021-07-07-inlets-fly-tutorial.md

 ## Deploy the exit server to Fly

-At this point, we have everything in place to deploy the inlets PRO exit server with `flyctl deploy`:
+At this point, we have everything in place to deploy the inlets Pro exit server with `flyctl deploy`:

 ``` bash
 $ flyctl deploy